 "Least invasive option that truly solves the problem.
 Preserve motion whenever appropriate."

-This patient-centered approach ensures optimal outcomes while minimizing surgical impact and preserving natural function.
+This patient-centered approach ensures patient-specific outcomes while aiming to limit surgical disruption and preserve function when appropriate.

 Opening August 2026.
 Join the waitlist to be among the first to access fellowship-trained expertise in minimally invasive and motion-preserving spine surgery.